WLenhard/cNORM/README.md

 The package is still under development.
 Please report errors.
 Suggestions for improvement are always welcome!

 ## Sample Data
 The package includes data from two large test norming projects, namely ELFE 1-6 (Lenhard & Schneider, 2006) and the German adaption of the PPVT4 (A. Lenhard, Lenhard, Suggate & Seegerer, 2015), which can be used to run the analysis.
-Type '?elfe' or '?ppvt' to display information on the data sets.
+Type `?elfe` or `?ppvt` to display information on the data sets.

 ## References
 *   Lenhard, A., Lenhard, W., Suggate, S. & Segerer, R. (2016).
 A continuous solution to the norming problem.
 Assessment, Online first , 1-14. doi: 10.1177/1073191116656437